fr3fou/monlo-pi/README.md

 # monlo-pi
-Visualising and computing the value π in C using the Monte Carlo method
+Visualising and computing the value of π in C using the Monte Carlo method